US Army Vietnam Veteran John Hollis

 The other event was positive.
 As was true of many of the GIs, I hated those “fucking gooks” and I don’t mean just the VC and NVA.
 I guess it was obvious to my cousin, a Navy chief who was a veteran of Korea and Vietnam.
 One whole night he sat up with me as I drank beer after beer and spewed out my darkest feelings.
 While I’m sure I kept my little sister and folks awake as I screamed and yelled it was what I needed.

 The trip back to Vietnam was 180 degrees different from the first east-to-west trans-Pacific trip.
-This time it was more like a military regular plane ride.
+This time it was more like a regular plane ride.
 I teamed up with another returnee and we were able to snag the emergency exit aisle seats so we had lots of leg room and all the food we could eat.
 And when the plane stopped to refuel at Elmendorf Air Force Base, AK we even went into the lounge and had a drink.

 Then it was back to the 51st and LZ English.
 During all the time, prior to this leave, no one in our company had ever been hurt (except in volleyball).
 But while I was gone, an ambulance was shot up and two of our medics were hurt.

 Once back at the company I saw that things had really changed.
 Because of the drastic draw down medics from all over were being sent to the 51st to complete their tours, we were overcrowded and racial tensions were surfacing.
 It was so bad that when two sergeant slots opened up the advancements didn’t go to the guys with the best records, or seniority, or time in country; they picked the biggest white guy and biggest black guy.
 At about this same time, and unbeknownst to me, my company CO put me in for an Army Commendation Medal.
-When it was denied because I had too much time left in country he changed it to a recommendation for a meritorious Bronze Star with the same wording and sent it back.
+When it was denied because I had too much time left in-country he changed it to a recommendation for a meritorious Bronze Star with the same wording and sent it back.
 They approved that.

-Because I’d asked to be transferred to a Dust Off company sometime earlier I’d already taken and passed a flight physical, this gave my excellent First Sergeant a reason to get me out of there.
+Because I’d asked to be transferred to a Dust Off company sometime earlier I’d already taken and passed a flight physical, this gave First Sergeant King a reason to get me out of there.
 Somehow he found an opening with the 68th Medical Detachment (Air Ambulance) in Chu Lai located in Quang Ngai province.